1954 At Least They Stopped the Yanks

 New York had one last shot to make a difference with a Sunday doubleheader at Cleveland—their last two games of the year head-on against the Indians.
 With a crowd of over 86,000—at the time, a major league record for a regular season game—jammed into Municipal Stadium, the Indians doubly deniedTribe starters Bob Lemon and Early Wynn combined to allow just nine hits on the day in two complete game performances. the Yankees with 4-1 and 3-2 victories.
 The Indians clinched the pennant just three games later, and provided the exclamation point on the season’s penultimate day with their 111th winAlthough the 1998 Yankees and 2001 Seattle Mariners would win more games, they both lacked a better winning percentage as a result of playing eight extra games.—an AL record that would stand for the bulk of the 20th Century.

-Though just 11-11 against each of the AL’s two other quality teams—the Yankees and the Chicago White Sox—the Indians feasted off a menu of five downtrodden teams that made up the rest of the league, firmly evidenced by their 89-21 record against them.
+Though just 11-11 against each of the AL’s two other quality teams—the Yankees and the Chicago White Sox—the Indians feasted off a menu of five downtrodden teams that made up the rest of the league, firmly evidenced by a 89-21 record against them.

 Pitching was undoubtedly the Indians’ strength.
 The team’s 2.78 earned run average was the lowest of any AL team since the deadball era.
 Lemon and Wynn won 23 games apiece to co-lead the AL; Mike Garcia won 19 and led the league with a 2.64 ERA.
 Bob Feller, playing out the string of a quickly decaying career, rose to the occasion and won 13 of his 19 starts, losing only three.
-The Indians’ bullpen, meanwhile, became the heart of that supporting cast the Indians were looking for.
+The Cleveland bullpen, meanwhile, became the heart of that supporting cast the Indians were looking for.
 It was headed by two rookies—left-hander Don Mossi and right-hander Ray Narleski—who combined to save 20 games while opposing batters hit under .200.
-If that wasn’t enough, the Cleveland bullpen was also anchored by former two-time MVP Hal Newhouser, who’d been discarded the year before by the Tigers and, like Feller, gave it one last hurrah by winning seven and saving seven in 25 relief appearances.
+If that wasn’t enough, the bullpen was also anchored by former two-time MVP Hal Newhouser, who’d been discarded the year before by the Tigers and, like Feller, gave it one last hurrah by winning seven and saving seven in 25 relief appearances.

 Underscoring the Indians’ spirit, the entire staff resolved to brush back opposing hitters with aggressive abandon to protect their own—two of whom were black (Doby and outfielder Al Smith), another Jewish (Rosen)—who were getting knocked around by other AL clubs taking their time integrating into more politically correct times.